Krupakar011/deloitte-data-analytics/README.md

 # deloitte-data-analytics
-📊 Deloitte Data Analytics Virtual Internship
-This repository contains my submission for the Deloitte Australia Data Analytics Virtual Internship, hosted on Forage.

-🎯 Project Overview
-As a Data Analyst Intern at Deloitte, I worked on real telemetry data collected by Daikibo factories.
-The goal was to measure system downtime across factories and device types.

-📁 Tasks Completed
+The Deloitte Australia Data Analytics Virtual Internship Program, hosted on Forage, where I worked on a real-world business simulation to analyze operational telemetry data from Daikibo factories.
+The goal of this project was to identify and visualize patterns in system downtime across various factory locations and device types.
+Using Tableau, I cleaned and prepared the dataset, created a calculated field called Unhealthy to quantify downtime (10 minutes for each unhealthy status), and built multiple visualizations to reveal critical insights.
+I designed two bar charts: one showing down time per factory and the other showing down time per device type, and then combined them into an interactive dashboard that allows factory-level filtering.
+This experience allowed me to apply data cleaning techniques, perform visual analytics, and effectively communicate insights through dashboards — essential skills in any data-driven environment.
+This project has strengthened my ability to turn raw data into actionable business intelligence using modern analytics tools.
+The repository includes the project dashboard screenshot, insights summary, and certificate of completion.

+✅ Key Features
+Real-time factory telemetry data analysis

-Cleaned JSON data in Tableau
+Calculated downtime metric using conditional logic in Tableau

-Created a calculated field: Unhealthy = 10 mins

-Built bar charts for:

-Downtime per Factory

-Downtime per Device Type

-Created a Dashboard with interactivity (filter by factory)

-Submitted final dashboard + screenshot
+Interactive Tableau dashboard with filter functionality

+Clear visual breakdown of performance by factory and device

+Summary of key business insights and improvement recommendations

-🛠 Tools Used
+🛠 Tools & Technologies Used
-Tableau (Free Trial)
+Tableau Desktop (Free Trial) – Data visualization and dashboards

-Excel (optional)

-JSON Dataset
+JSON File Format – Dataset imported and parsed

+Excel) – For checking and formatting data

+Forage Platform – For virtual internship access and certification

 🏆 Certificate
 [(https://forage-uploads-prod.s3.amazonaws.com/completion-certificates/9PBTqmSxAf6zZTseP/io9DzWKe3PTsiS6GG_9PBTqmSxAf6zZTseP_Py5iL6LujwGKSfo6N_1753680682012_completion_certificate.pdf)]